 - No protocol change against major competitor

-- Double-sided size selection
+- NGS: Double or singled-sided size selection

-- DNA Clean-Up: PCR Clean-Up
+- DNA Clean-up: PCR Clean-Up

-- RNA Clean-Up: cDNA or RNA purification
+- RNA Clean-up: cDNA or RNA purification

 - Manual or adaptable to most open-ended liquid handlers